Pematangsiantar: Cuisine

 Most of Pematangsiantar's food styles are inherited from Batak traditional food.
 Foods such as saksang (pork cooked in its own blood) and roasted pork, or drinks like tuak (an alcoholic beverage made from sugar palm and sometimes from coconut) prepared by the Batak people are very popular.
 Halal food is easy to find, with many nasi padang, satay, and bakso sellers scattered everywhere across Pematangsiantar.

+Roti Ganda is the most famous souvenir food from Pematangsiantar, a plain pillow bread spread with Kaya or Serikaya.
+Other variants of Roti Ganda include pandan leaf jam, chocolate and cheese.
+Bakmi Siantar and Kok Tong Kopitiam coffee are another famous cuisine items among the Siantar Chinese community.

+Another notable culinary destination is Toko A1 Asli, one of the city's oldest confectionery shops, famous for its traditional teng-teng candy.
+This crunchy sweet, made from sugar, peanuts, and sesame seeds, has become a popular souvenir from Pematangsiantar.

 Transportation

 Pematangsiantar can be reached from Medan by train, with a daily Siantar Express service between Medan station to Siantar station.
 There are also large buses which connect Siantar to Medan, a 2 hour trip of 130 kilometres.
 The nearest airport is Kualanamu International Airport located around 70 km from the city.
 The toll road that connects Pematangsiantar to other cities such as Tebingtinggi, Kualanamu airport, and the provincial capital Medan has been finished in 2024.

+Commute within the city is commonly done via angkots, a sort of minibus that usually travels from the outskirts of the city to the downtown core of Penatangsiantar (Horas Market).